xtonousou/ship/README.md

  * **IPv6** (*if possible*)
 * Compatible with most of the common linux distributions
 * Drag and drop URLs or file paths on console window
-* Cleaning temp files and handling tasks on exit
+* Cleaning temp files and handling remaining tasks on exit
 * Exit needs confirmation on long running tasks

 ## :anchor: Requirements